Noted below are a few chart examples of the types of trades I look for on an intraday basis.

 NB: All sets ups are conditional on the context for the day.
 Nothing works in isolation to the environment you are trading.
 Know the day - know the play!

-Example 2: Eurusd - Intrday PA trade.
-A set up emerged as an intraday inverse H & S pattern.
+Example 2: Eurusd - Intraday PA trade.
+A set-up emerged as an intraday inverse H & S pattern.
 Patterns have to be taken in context but the price action on the lower time frames usually gives you the chance to make up to 20 pips for a quick scalp trade.

 Example 3: Eurusd - A full days Price Action Trading.
 The chart below shows how I read the pa during the day to frame my scalp trades.
 Previous day, week highs and lows form the basis of S & R along with intraday S & R as it develops.

 Example 4: Dax -An example of daily setups.
 The chart below shows how I read the pa during the day to frame my scalp trades on the Dax.

 Example 5: Dax - Scalping the M1 chart.
 One of my ´go to´ setups on Dax is when we get a clearly defined range from the open which forms a ´mid line´ scalp level.
 Btw it's only a go-to set-up for no other reason than it happens so often!
 The example below shows how the 50% Fib created a simple level intraday to scalp from.
 The way to start to assess these types of setups is to wait for a clear high and low to form on the day after the RTH open, pull a Fib on it and be prepared for what happens.
 These levels are not all at the 50% and it could form at a clear structural level from overnight or during the day.
 The key point is to watch for the price action to show you where a scalp level might form.